 Her successful career seemed to have all happened so suddenly that it shocked Edwards to count the over 100 books she wrote.
 By and large, most of them were of them are American “Indian” romances.

 However, Cassie Edwards’s first book, Portrait of Desire, was a “traditional” historical romance—i.e., sensual; bodice ripper—published by Kensington’s Zebra imprint in June 1982.

 Native American Romance Writer

-Cassie has won the Romantic Times Magazine “Lifetime Achievement Award” for her first Native American romance, Savage Obsession.
+During her career, Edwards won the Romantic Times Magazine “Lifetime Achievement Award” for her first Native American romance, Savage Obsession.